rust-or/highs-sys/README.md

 ## Dependencies

-This library depends on libstdc++ and libgomp.
+This library depends on libstdc++ and libgomp at runtime.
+In order to build, it requires cmake and a C++ compiler.

 #### Install on debian